lwhite1/arrow-table/README.md

 Manually closing should be performed in a finally block.

-## Adding and removing Vectors
+## Adding and removing vectors from a table

 Both Table and MutableTable provide facilities for adding and removing FieldVectors modeled on the same functionality in VectorSchemaRoot.
 As with VectorSchemaRoot.
-These operations return new instances rather than modifiying them in-place.
+These operations return new instances rather than modifiying the original instance in-place.

 ```java
 try (Table t = new Table(vectorList)) {